Bangle sellers Reference to the Context ICSE Class 9 & 10

 Ans: The given lines mean that Some of these bangles are shining green whose freshness is close to the vivid beauty of the newborn, tender leaves.

-See also Kabuliwala Reference to the Context Class 9 & 10 ICSE
+See also Reference to context of INDIA’S HERO English Literature Class 9 , 10

 Question v: How has the poet used colour imagery here?